Did you know that virtually every part of the neem tree is useful?

-So happy to share this knowledge and these incredible tonics with you all as the Sacred Elements community continues to expand, learn and thrive!
+Hopefully the can bring peace of mind.
+We are honored to share this knowledge and thoughtful tonics with you all as the Sacred Elements community continues to expand, grow and thrive!
 Happy growing to you all.

 Karina and Team SE